Plasticine: Current

+Historic

 During World War II, Plasticine was used by bomb disposal officer Major John P. Hudson R.E. as part of the defuzing process for the new German "Type Y" battery-powered bomb fuze.
 The "Type Y" fuze has an anti-disturbance device that had to be disabled before the fuze could be removed.
 Plasticine was used to build a dam around the head of the fuze to hold some liquid oxygen.
 The liquid oxygen cooled the battery down to a temperature at which it would no longer function; with the battery out of commission, the fuze could be removed safely.